1. Home

 My electric bill is $290/mo

 A solar easement is a legally binding agreement between two property owners that grants airborne access to direct sunlight for the purpose of solar power generation.
-In other words, if there is a mutual solar easement between you and your neighbor, neither of you could build a structure or grow a towering tree that would jeopardize access to direct sunlight on the adjacent property.
+In other words, if there is a mutual solar easement between you and your neighbor, neither of you can build a structure or grow a tree that blocks access to direct sunlight on the adjacent property.

-Critically, solar easement agreements are different from solar access laws, often used to help homeowners go solar despite a homeowner's association (HOA).
+Solar easement agreements are different from solar access laws, which keep homeowners’ associations (HOAs) from barring them from getting solar panels.
 Solar access laws are written pieces of legislation that prevent HOAs and other organizations from barring solar installations, whereas solar easements are agreements made between two property owners.

-Although a handshake agreement between you and your neighbor may be a temporary way to respect solar rights, creating an easement can make things more official – through documents that must be filed with the local building authority.
+Although a handshake agreement between you and your neighbor may be a temporary way to respect solar rights, a solar easement makes things more official — through documents that must be filed with the local building authority.
 Depending on your location, this may be your city, town, or county clerk.

 Do you need a solar easement?

 No, if you install solar panels on your property, you do not need a solar easement by law.
-Solar easements are uncommon in the United States, and only available to some homeowners (we will dive into this more later).
+Solar easements are uncommon in the United States, and only available to homeowners in some states (more on this later).

 Unless the amount of sunlight on your solar panels is very likely to be affected by the activities of a neighboring property, you generally will not have to worry about creating a solar easement after your installation.
 Although solar easements are a good idea in theory, they also require significant time, effort, and legal costs to create and file.